gupta977/wp-upg/readme.txt

 = 2.05 =
 * Updated admin menus
 * Updated link class-oembed.php to new class
+* moved verify captcha from upg-pro to upg

 = 2.04 =
 * Updated preview basic layout with full width content